joley-gh/vtk-rs/README.md

 brew install vtk
 ```

-The build system is configured for ARM architecture and uses modified `sed` commands compatible with macOS.
+Linux and other platforms are not supported in this fork.
+The build system is configured for ARM architecture and uses macOS-compatible tools.

 ### Linux (In Development)
 For Ubuntu systems, install VTK development packages: